luisayala323/holbertonschool-AirBnB_clone/README.md

 ## Description:

+This repository includes the first stage of Holberton School project that consist on creating a simple and limited version of the Airbnb website.
+This stage consist on creating the console, also known as the command interpreter, which will allow us to manage the objects for our project through a command-line interface.

 ## How to start it?

 To use The Console you need to clone this repository to your local machine, using the following command: